UCL-CCS/SCEMa/README.md

 More details about this algorithm can be found in the following publication:
 > Maxime Vassaux, Robin Richardson and Peter Coveney. [*The heterogeneous multiscale method applied to inelastic polymer mechanics.*](https://www.researchgate.net/publication/328930018_The_heterogeneous_multiscale_method_applied_to_inelastic_polymer_mechanics) Philosophical Transactions A, 377(2142), doi:10.1098/rsta.2018.0150.

+Continuum mechanics equilibrium equations are solved on the basis of a linear elastic material.
+Non-linear stress/strain beahvior is captured running MD simulations of a sample of material subject to the continuum strain when needed.

+The number of MD simulations can be drastically reduced through a graph reduction method with thresholding of "similarity" of one microstate's material history (strain vs time) with another - currently using L2 norm.

 ## Dependencies:
-At the moment, there are __strict dependencies__ on the versions of various packages required by this softare stack.
+At the moment, there are __strong dependencies__ on the versions of various packages required by this softare stack.
 The bootstrap/platform infrastructure below has been tested on a number of clusters/supercomputers (running linux) and is therefore recommended.

 >